szwabin/ANDI-challenge/Readme.md

 This repository contains the necessary codes written in Python 3 to train the classifiers for Task 2 of the ANDI challenge (see https://competitions.codalab.org/competitions/23601).

 Disclaimer:
 The codes are provided as they are.
 They constitute a quick and dirty solution rather than a well designed application.
-Thus, use them at your own risk.
+Thus, use them at your own risk :).

 ## 1. Required modules